How to Comply with the Privacy of Consumer Financial Information Rule

 For your old equipment, this means certifying that it has been properly destroyed.
 Monitoring the data destruction and ensuring that no partner had the ability to review or record the customer data.

-Securis provides thorough shredding and destruction of these devices because it is a simple and effective way to prevent information getting into the wrong hands.
+Securis provides thorough shredding and destruction of these devices because it is a simple and effective way to prevent information from getting into the wrong hands.
 For financial service providers, this means safe and secure disposal that also helps you comply with today’s regulations.